decretist/Dissertation/Chapter4/chapter4.md

 L. Wallace on the *Federalist Papers*.
-The authorship of 12 of the *Federalist Papers*, 49-57 and 62-63, had been disputed since the early 19th century, with competing claims advanced on behalf of Alexander Hamilton and James Madison.[^f] In 1944, Douglass Adair, using traditional scholarly methods, settled the dispute largely to the satisfaction of early American historians, determining that Madison was the author of all 12 of the disputed numbers.[^4] In 1964, Mosteller and Wallace confirmed Adair's findings by conducting a stylometric analysis of the frequencies of 70 function words to compare the 12 disputed numbers with numbers securely attributed
+The authorship of 12 of the *Federalist Papers*, 49-57 and 62-63, had been disputed since the early 19th century, with competing claims advanced on behalf of Alexander Hamilton and James Madison.[^4] In 1944, Douglass Adair, using traditional scholarly methods, settled the dispute largely to the satisfaction of early American historians, determining that Madison was the author of all 12 of the disputed numbers.[^5] In 1964, Mosteller and Wallace confirmed Adair's findings by conducting a stylometric analysis of the frequencies of 70 function words to compare the 12 disputed numbers with numbers securely attributed